jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/elasticsearch-with-tsdr-datastore.md

     sudo mn --topo single,3 --controller 'remote,ip=distro_ip,port=6653' --switch ovsk,protocols=OpenFlow13

-where the distro_ip is the IP address of the machine where the Frinx distribution is running.
+where the distro_ip is the IP address of the machine where the FRINX distribution is running.
 This command will create three hosts connected to one OpenFlow capable switch.

 We can check whether some data was stored in the elasticsearch by running the following command in the distribution console: